 - Diabetic retinopathy is damage to the blood vessels of the retina which is commonly caused by diabetes.
 It is characterised by blurred spots in the field of vision and, if left untreated, can lead to permanent blindness.

 - Retinal detachment or tear occurs when the retina separates from the back of the eye.
 This causes blurred vision and can lead to permanent damage.

 If you have an eye test at a local optometrist, you can expect to pay between R90-R200.
 Momentum’s health insurance plan provides one eye test per member every second year.

 What does the Health4Me optometry benefit cover?

 You can expect to receive top-quality eye care with Health4Me.
-The Graphite and Titanium plans offer an optometry benefit that includes cover at any optometrist on the Momentum CareCross Optical Network, one eye test and one pair of clear, standard single vision lenses (or one pair of bi-focal lenses in a standard frame) every two years.
+The Silver and Gold plans offer an optometry benefit that includes cover at any optometrist on the Momentum CareCross Optical Network, one eye test and one pair of clear, standard single vision lenses (or one pair of bi-focal lenses in a standard frame) every two years.

 How much does health insurance with optometry cost?

 What is the procedure for booking an appointment for an eye exam?